Which institution holds the most shares in Plains All American Pipeline L.P. (PAA)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -7.16% loss in the last 1 month and extending the period to 3 months gives it a -5.19%, and is -0.44% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.89% over the week and 3.57% over the month.
+The stock witnessed a -5.10% loss in the last 1 month and extending the period to 3 months gives it a -13.31%, and is 1.33% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.00% over the week and 3.57% over the month.

 Plains All American Pipeline L.P.
 (PAA) Analyst Forecasts